lgorissen/k4d/lab 21/README.md

       value: "12"

 ```
-For the Terra10 transporter Container, the environment variable 'TRANSPORTER_PLATFORM' defines what platform is used for transporting ;-)
+For the Terra10 transporter Container, the environment variable 'TRANSPORTER_PLATFORM' defines ... what platform is used for transporting ;-)

-#### Pod specification and configuration - a small exercise
+### 21.1.3 Pod specification and configuration - a small exercise

-**- Docker Container lgorissen/terra10-transporter:config**
+**Docker Container lgorissen/terra10-transporter:config**

 We have a Container named `lgorissen/terra10-transporter:config`, that has two configuration options: